nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `listo`

 Example(s):
-- When you enter `listo` to our sample data, TrackO will list all the existing orders in the `Order List`.
+- When you enter `listo` to our sample data, TrackO will list all the existing orders in the [order list](#layout).
 Executing it on our sample data will display the following result:

   <img src="./images/user-guide/ListoExample.png" alt="ListoExample">